-Mesosaurus tenuidens (Gervais 1864-66) Early Permian ~290 mya, up to 100 cm in length, was long considered a basal reptile related to those that never had temporal openings.
+Mesosaurus tenuidens (Gervais 1864-66; MNHN 1865-77; Early Permian ~290 mya, up to 100 cm in length), was long considered a basal reptile related to those that never had temporal openings.
 Not so.
-Here the temporal opening are secondarily closed off, as in the related Araeoscelis.
-Derived from a sister to Stereosternum , Mesosaurus was the last in this lineage.
-Both were among the first reptiles to return to the water and both nested at the base of the marine clade, Enaliosauria.
+Here the temporal opening are secondarily closed off.
+Derived from a sister to Stereosternum, Mesosaurus was not the last in this lineage (see below).
+Chronologically both were among the first reptiles to return to the water, but phylogenetically this was a derived taxon with no descendants.

 The family tree of the Enaliosauria is here.
 The complete reptile family tree is here.
 A series on mesosaur and ichthyosaur palate evolution is here. |